ahmedcodein/salesware/README.md

 Having a sales software that collects, stores and present such data like, customers' data, firm's offerings, opportunities tracking, historical sales data, customer acquisition metrics and sales pipeline is, therefore, of a great help to the firm decision makers.

 The Software As A Service (SAAS) has taped into this need.
 We witnessed in the last couple of decades an explode in the number of Sales tools and CRM systems.
-Yet, there is still a nontrivial number of organizations, small businesses and startups, use excel sheets or similar products to track and record their sales activity.
+Yet, there is still a nontrivial number of organizations, specifically, small businesses and startups, use excel sheets or similar products to track and record their sales activity.
 This is due to the fact that the license cost of the sophisticated SAAS solutions are quite high making it a burden on those small businesses to acquire.

 On the other hand, tools like excel sheets are not designed to serve sales people.
 They are built for general purposes.
 Hence, they are difficult to use.
 Furthermore, the customization of such tools comes with high cost.
 In addition, any change to the firm sales activity in terms of process, business rules or metrics will lead to massive adaptation cost.